DiagnosticNinja/TronScript/README.md

 | AUTHOR     | vocatus on [old.reddit.com/r/TronScript](https://old.reddit.com/r/tronscript) (`vocatus.gate@gmail`) // PGP: [0x07d1490f82a211a2](http://pool.sks-keyservers.net:11371/pks/lookup?op=get&search=0x07D1490F82A211A2) |
 | BACKGROUND | Why the name?
 Tron "Fights for the User"                                               |

-# DO NOT DOWNLOAD TRON FROM GITHUB, IT WILL NOT WORK!!
-YOU NEED THE ENTIRE PACKAGE FROM [r/TronScript](https://old.reddit.com/r/TronScript)

-I got tired of running these utilities manually and decided to just script everything.
 Tron is a glorified collection of batch files that automate the process of cleaning up and disinfecting Windows machines ([Common Questions](https://www.reddit.com/r/TronScript/wiki/index#wiki_cq_.28common_questions.29)).
 It is built with heavy reliance on community input, and updated regularly.

+2025 Feature Update (1/1/2025) : Thanks to the incredible support from the community, Tron now includes built-in functionality to optimize GPU performance (Nvidia or AMD), check RAM health, and repair corrupted system files.
+For GPU optimization, Tron performs a quick check of the installed drivers and collects the GPU version profile.
+It then downloads the latest updates and applies optimizations to improve performance.
+This can improve frame-rate and fixes common issues like screen blackouts, tearing, resolution problems, and temperature irregularities.
+Additionally, it helps repair corrupted dependencies that may affect GPU functionality.

 # CONTENTS
 1. [Usage Summary](#use)